dmritrekker/trekker/README.md

 #
 #### macOS

-The provided installation script for macOS, `build_mac.sh`, will install the dependencies, set the environment variables, compile and install trekker under the `build-static` folder.
+The provided installation script for macOS, `build_macOS.sh`, will install the dependencies, set the environment variables, compile and install trekker under the `build-static` folder.

 ```bash
 cd trekker